linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 25.03.2025
+- Topic: Discover Your Web4
+- Directory: /posts/2025/March/25
+- Description: ``` Ready to launch your own community into the future?
+With Web4, you're in control!
+Build your dream social network, whether it's public (Opennet) or private (Intranet).
+No tech skills needed! ✨ Give your community a voice and watch it thrive! ✨ Discover your Web4 today! ➡️ linkspreed.com #Web4 #Community #SocialNetwork #TechForGood #Innovation #Linkspreed #Opennet #Intranet #FutureOfSocial #EmpowerYourCommunity ```

 ### 24.03.2025
 - Topic: Alternative for social networks
 - Directory: /posts/2025/March/24